chloerwhitaker/Books-Im-Reading/README.md

 ## Inspirational Books:

-    - Think and grow rich by Napoleon Hill Compiled by Ross Cornwall
+    - Think and Grow Rich! by Napoleon Hill Compiled by Ross Cornwall